 “Being able to reach somebody halfway across the world instantly, on a device that is always with you, was powerful,” – Jan Koum

-This incidental positioning along with the double-check message received feature was highly preferred by the users as the competitors like Blackberry’s BBM was exclusive to Blackberry, and Google’s G-Talk and Skype required you to share a unique ID to communicate with others.
-This made WhatsApp an app with high utility and its users increased to whopping 250,000 within just a few months.
+The users highly preferred this incidental positioning and the double-check message received feature as the competitors like Blackberry’s BBM were exclusive to Blackberry, and Google’s G-Talk and Skype required you to share a unique ID to communicate with others.
+This made WhatsApp an app with high utility, and its users increased to a whopping 250,000 within just a few months.

-The same version was submitted on the App Store on August 27, 2009.
+The same version was submitted to the App Store on 27th August 2009.
 This version, however, was limited to just sending texts and not media files.

 The Seed Funding

-Brian Acton was not an active member of the WhatsApp team till the time he convinced five ex-Yahoo! friends to invest $250,000 in seed funding.
+Brian Acton was not an active member of the WhatsApp team until he convinced five ex-Yahoo! friends to invest $250,000 in seed funding.
 It was in October 2009.

 Before this, he was actively looking for some other startup idea to work with until Jan came to him with his WhatsApp 2.0 version, to which he replied –